 Tarragon Simple Syrup

 - Combine the water and sugar in a 2 QT Saucepan over medium heat.
 Allow the sugar to completely dissolve and for the mixture to come up to a light simmer.

-Add the tarragon and simmer for 3 minutes.
+- Add the tarragon and simmer for 3 minutes.

-Turn off the heat and allow the syrup to cool completely.
+- Turn off the heat and allow the syrup to cool completely.
 Remove the sprigs.

-Using a pastry or basting brush, brush the warm cake with the syrup.
+- Using a pastry or basting brush, brush the warm cake with the syrup.
 It’s best to do it when the cake is warm, but can be done once the cake is cooled.

-Place the powdered sugar in a bowl and slowly whisk in the heavy cream, tablespoon by tablespoon until the desired thickness is reached.
+- Place the powdered sugar in a bowl and slowly whisk in the heavy cream, tablespoon by tablespoon until the desired thickness is reached.

-Wait to apply the glaze until the cake is entirely cooled.
+- Wait to apply the glaze until the cake is entirely cooled.

-Garnish with lemon zest and tarragon leaves.
+- Garnish with lemon zest and tarragon leaves.
 Enjoy!